psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > Much of the substance of these carols reappears in the Edgmond Men's Souling Song, taken down in November 1863, from the recitation of William Porter of Edgmond, then aged thirty-nine, who said that he and his fellow-labourers had 'remembered it and put it together' to sing at their master's door some ten or twelve years before.
 'They maden it, they maden it the'rsels/ said his wife, anxious to magnify his talents. ' Naw, naw, it's a vera owd sung,' said the husband; and so it evidently is, though ' re-edited,' in fact, by the joint skill of the party.
 The tune cannot now be recovered, ...
 >
-> ' There's two or three hearty lads standing hard by,
+> 'There's two or three hearty lads standing hard by,
 > We are come a-soulmg, good nature to try,
 > We are come a-souling, as well doth appear.
 > And all that we soul for is ale and strong beer. `[The Rev. W. T. Kenyon, Rector of Malpas, Cheshire, wrote to the Chester Courant on All Saints' Day, 1880, that he had just heard ' three middle-aged men with a concertina, singing a really sweet chaunt ' with words to the effect that 'all that they soul for is ale and strong beer.' ]`
 >
-> ' The streets they are gotten dark, dirty, and cold.
+> 'The streets they are gotten dark, dirty, and cold.
 > We are come a-souling, this night we'll make bold,
 > We are come a-souUng, as well doth appear.
 > And all that we soul for is ale and strong beer.